florian-beetz/bachelor-thesis/thesis.md

 Since Java 9 the release cycle was also adapted to a faster pace [@Reinhold2018].
-Beginning with Java 9, a feature release will be published every six months and long term support (+LTS) releases will be released every three years.
+Beginning with Java 9, a feature release will be published every six months and long-term support (+LTS) releases will be released every three years.
 Because of this, Java 9 is already superseded by Java 10 as of writing, and Java 11, the next +LTS release, is expected to be released in September 2018.